BerndDoser/SPACE_CoE_Training_2024_05_07/speaker_notes.md

 ## The model

+So, what is Spherinator?

+The term "Spherinator" is derived from the spherical latent space manifold.

+Let me now explain in more detail.

-The Spherinator model is built on dimensionality reduction, which allows it to learn data features automatically.
+The Spherinator model is a machine learning model which is built for dimensionality reduction.

+This allows to learn data features automatically.

 To achieve this, we use a generative model known as a convolutional variational autoencoder.

-This is an unsupervised approach that enables us to generate new data by identifying patterns in existing data.
+This is an unsupervised machine-learning approach that enables us to generate new data by identifying patterns in existing data.

-Unlike the plain autoencoder, which reconstructs images from a single point in the latent space, the VAE uses a sample from a learned distribution.
+Unlike a plain autoencoder, which reconstructs images from a single point in the latent space, the VAE uses a sample from a learned distribution.

 As a result, the neighborhood in the latent space represents similar features.

 The rotational invariance is crucial for learning features from galaxy images, as they should not be dependent on image rotation.

-Thus, the image with the lowest reconstruction loss is selected, and only that image is used for the training step.
+To achieve this, the image with the lowest reconstruction loss is selected, and only that image is then used for the training step.

-The term "Spherinator" is derived from the spherical latent space manifold.

-It is possible to have other manifolds, but the spherical manifold is the most suitable for visualizing later.
+It is possible to have other manifolds, but the spherical manifold is the most suitable for visualization.

 ## The Power spherical distribution